mailbots/mailbots/README.md

 ## Skills With Side-Effects

-Skills that accept the `mailbots` object may automatically alter requests, reply to webhooks or take other automatic action behind the scenes.
+Skills that accept the `mailbots` object may automatically alter requests, reply to webhooks or take other action automatically behind the scenes.

+> ⚠️ When building sharable skills, use this "automatic" method with caution.
+Invoking functionality with one line can be both magical and confusingly opaque.
+The second example below shows an alternative that keeps code more self-documenting and testable.

 ```javascript
 // May automatically handle requets (ex, render settings pages, send emails)